Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Results

 \section{Results}

-In this section, we evaluate the performance of our algorithm on the SVP, where a solution can be mapped to a first excited state following the approach described in Sec.~\ref{sec:ham_formulation}.
+In this section, we benchmark ExcLQA on two problems.
+In Sec.~\ref{sec:fcIsing}, we consider fully connected Ising Hamiltonians with random interactions.
+In Sec.~\ref{sec:svp}, we introduce the SVP setting considered in our experiments, where a solution can be mapped to a first excited state following the approach described in Sec.~\ref{sec:ham_formulation}, and in Sec.~\ref{sec:bench}, we present the corresponding benchmark results.